 Your questions are always welcome - Please contact us!

-What about people who move into the neighborhood with older children, will they be able to enroll? - After CANS has grown into a complete K-6 school year-by-year, any child moving into the boundaries will be able to enroll and attend at any of the grade levels offered.
-The anticipated period of growth is estimated to be one grade level per year (up to second grade in 2019-2020, up to 3rd grade in 2020-2021 etc.).
+What about people who move into the neighborhood with older children; will they be able to enroll? – Any child moving into the boundaries will be able to enroll and attend at any of the grade levels offered.
+The anticipated growth is one grade level per year (up to second grade in 2019-2020, up to 3rd grade in 2020-2021 etc.).

-Why can’t Clifton area kids just go to Fairview? - Clifton Fairview German Language School is a city-wide magnet school that has a recently-changed enrollment process.
-Neighborhoods close to the school have no advantages for admission or being chosen in the lottery.
+Why can’t Clifton-area kids just go to Fairview? – Fairview is a city-wide magnet school, and the enrollment process has changed so that Clifton children do not get enrollment priority.
 The demand for seats at Fairview greatly exceeds the number of spaces available.
-There are 60 children living in the Clifton/CUF/Spring Grove Village area who were unsuccessful with their lottery choices for the 2017-18 school year.
-These all have created a frustrating situation for families now forced to seek other quality education options.
+All of this has created a difficult situation for families who are forced to seek other quality education options.